Emmotes/ic_spoilers/docs/vanrichten.md

     "id": 2747,
     "flavour_text": "",
     "description": {
-        "desc": "In non-boss areas, when Van Richten attacks one of his favored foes and does not defeat it, he Dismisses it to its home plane and he gains 2 Triumph stacks.
+        "desc": "In non-boss areas, when Van Richten attacks one of his favored foes and does not defeat it, he Dismisses it to its home plane and he gains $stack_increase Triumph stacks.
 Enemies dismissed in this way do not drop gold nor count toward quest progress."
     },
     "effect_keys": [
         {
             "off_when_benched": true,
-            "effect_string": "do_nothing"
+            "effect_string": "richten_dispel_evil,100",
+            "stack_increase": 2
         }
     ],
     "requirements": "",